zprima/osm2json/README.md

 # OSM extractor

-Reads the OSM file and creates a JSON file of peaks, waterfalls, castles.
+Reads the OSM file from osm_files directory for a given country and creates a JSON file that contains peaks, waterfalls, castles for it.

+## Dependency

+Uses Newtonsoft.JSON for serializing to JSON.
+`dotnet add package Newtonsoft.Json --version 12.0.3`

 ## OSM file